 Before you start

-- Capture exact Astro version:
+- Capture the exact Astro version:

-npm ls @astrojs/cloudflare(or vercel/node/netlify). - Note your
+npm ls @astrojs/cloudflare(or@astrojs/vercel,@astrojs/node,@astrojs/netlify). - Note your

 Step-by-step fix